zdrgeo/osmium/readme.md

 #### Examples

-Geterate a view model based on the analysis with name "ticketing_tixets".
+Generate a view model based on the analysis with name "ticketing_tixets".
 Store the generated view model to the user home directory under the name "app".
 Scope the view model to nodes with names that match any of the the file paths "app/Controller/\*.php", "app/Service/\*.php" or "app/Repository/\*.php".
 ```
 osmium view create \
     --analysis-name="ticketing_tixets" \